What Is Menopause?

 ESTROGEN PRODUCTION FLUCTUATES

-During perimenopause, estrogen production fluctuates and the first signs of menopause begin to appear.
-With the disruption of hormone levels in this menopausal transition, your menopause symptoms could include:
+During perimenopause, estrogen production fluctuates and the first symptoms of menopause can appear.
+With the change of hormone levels in this menopausal transition, your menopause symptoms could include:

 - Hot flashes